batiste/django-page-cms/doc/placeholders.rst

 is that you design your template first according to the page design.
 Then you put placeholder tag where you want dynamic content.

-For each placeholder you will have a corresponding field appearing automaticaly in the administration interface.
-You can make as many templates as you want, even use the template inheritance: this CMS administration will still behave as intended.
+For each placeholder you will get a corresponding field appearing automaticaly in the administration interface.
+You can make as many templates as you want, even use the template inheritance: this CMS administration interface will still behave as intended.

 The syntax for a placeholder tag is the following::